shashank-srikant/shashank-srikant.github.io/_pages/about.md

 <p>Before grad school, I was a senior research engineer at Aspiring Minds' <a target="_blank" href="http://research.aspiringminds.com">research lab</a>.

 I also spent a year understanding how a state government delivers its <a target="_blank" href="http://sevasetu.org/">public services in rural Bihar</a>.</p>

+<p> If you're an undergraduate student, or aspiring researcher who wants to know more about getting started with research, <a href="https://shashank-srikant.github.io/notes/aspiring-academics/" target="_blank">see my notes on it </a></p>.